Lucky-Kashyap/JS-interview-practice/README.md

   - The input array will always contain at least one element.
   - The mode will be unique (i.e., there won't be multiple numbers with the same highest frequency).

+## Day 25

+#### Write a function to calculate the factorial of a number (using Recursion)

+- Recursion is a programming technique where a function calls itself in order to solve a problem.
+Inessence, it's function that calls itself with smaller or simpler input until it reaches a base case

+- Base Case:

+  - The base case is the condition in a recursive function that stops the recursion.
+It's the point at which the function stops calling itself and returns a value without further recursion, Withput a base case the recursive function would continue calling itself indefinitely, leading to what's known as infinite recursion.

+- Recursive Case:

+  - It is the condition in a recursive function that determines when the function should call itself again.
+It's typically an expression or condition that evaluates to true for certain inputs, indicating that further recursion is necessary to solve the problem.
+Each recursive call should move closer to the base case, eventually leading to termination of the recursion

 # Interview Prep

 Happy Learning! ✨